Skip to content

 Lightner Witmer's 1896 psychological clinic at Pennsylvania was not forensic in the modern sense, but it established the case-study method, the idea of bringing scientific psychology to bear on the problems of individual people rather than populations, as a legitimate professional activity.
 Witmer's model of applied individual assessment is the ancestor of the forensic psychological evaluation.
 The clinical-assessment branch of forensic psychology, which conducts competency evaluations, risk assessments, and mental-state examinations for courts, traces its methodological lineage through Witmer more directly than through either Cattell or Binet.

 In Germany, Wilhelm Wundt's Leipzig laboratory, established in 1879, was the institutional source of the experimental psychology that Münsterberg trained in before emigrating to the United States.
-Two of Wundt's other students, Emil Kraepelin and Karl Marbe, contributed directly to the early forensic application of psychology in German courts, with Marbe testifying in 1911 in a German civil case in what is often cited as the first formal court appearance by a psychologist in a German legal proceeding.
+Two of Wundt's other students, Emil Kraepelin and Karl Marbe, contributed directly to the early forensic application of psychology in German courts, with Marbe testifying in 1911 in a German criminal case (a sexual assault matter in Wurzburg) in what is often cited as the first formal court appearance by a psychologist in a German legal proceeding.

 Hugo Münsterberg arrived at Harvard in 1892 at William James's invitation and built the psychological laboratory into one of the most productive research environments in the United States.
 His 1908 book On the Witness Stand collected essays that had appeared in popular magazines and distilled them into a sustained argument: that the courts were ignoring a body of scientific knowledge that directly bore on their proceedings.
 The topics covered in the book, eyewitness suggestibility, false confessions, the psychology of crime, and hypnotism in legal proceedings, would all eventually become mainstream forensic psychology domains.